snakemake/snakemake/docs/executor_tutorial/flux.rst

 To go through this tutorial, you need the following software installed:

-* Docker
+- Docker

-The (`Flux-framework <https://flux-framework.org/>`_) is a flexible resource scheduler that can work on both high performance computing systems and cloud (e.g., Kubernetes).
+`Flux-framework <https://flux-framework.org/>`_ is a flexible resource scheduler that can work on both high performance computing systems and cloud (e.g., Kubernetes).
 Since it is more modern (e.g., has an official Python API) we define it under a cloud resource.
 For this example, we will show you how to set up a "single node" local flux container to interact with snakemake.
-You can use the Dockerfile in ``examples/flux`` that will provide a container with flux and snakemake
+You can use the `Dockerfile in examples/flux <https://github.com/snakemake/snakemake/blob/main/examples/flux/Dockerfile>`_ that will provide a container with flux and snakemake
 Note that we install from source and bind to ``/home/fluxuser/snakemake`` with the intention of being able to develop (if desired).
 First, build the container: